-Connecting to a local area network (LAN) (select models only)
+Connecting to a local area network (LAN)

 Connecting to a local area network (LAN) requires an 8-pin, RJ-45 network cable (purchased separately).
 If the network cable contains noise suppression circuitry (1), which prevents interference from TV and radio reception, orient the circuitry end of the cable (2) toward the computer.